ddsteed/Obsidian/RDS/抄录/Kevin Kelly - The Technium.md

 - Life lessons will be presented to you in the order they are needed.
 Everything you need to master the lesson is within you.
 Once you have truly learned a lesson, you will be presented with the next one.
 If you are alive, that means you still have lessons to learn.
 - It is the duty of a student to get everything out of a teacher, and the duty of a teacher to get everything out of  a student.
 - If winning becomes too important in a game, change the rules to make it more fun.
 Changing rules can become the new game.
+- Ask funders for money, and they'll give you advice; but ask for advice and they'll give you money.
+- Productivity is often a distraction.
+Don't aim for better ways to get through your tasks as quickly as possible, rather aim for better tasks that you never want to stop doing.
+- Immediately pay what you owe to vendors, workers, contractors.
+They will go out of their way to work with you first next time.
+- The biggest lie we tell ourselves is "I dont need to write this down because I will remember it."
+- Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have.
+- Speak confidently as if you are right, but listen carefully as if you are wrong.
+- Handy measure: the distance between your fingertips of your outstretched arms at shoulder level is your height.
+- The consistency of your endeavors (exercise, companionship, work) is more important than the quantity.
+Nothing beats small things done every day, which is way more important than what you do occasionally.
+- Making art is not selfish; it's for the rest of us.
+If you don't do your thing, you are cheating us.
+- Never ask a woman if she is pregnant.
+Let her tell you if she is.
 -